 2. The Pass/No Pass option is not available during a student’s first semester at Franklin & Marshall College.

 3. If a student is enrolled in fewer than five course credits, only one course credit may be taken on a Pass/No Pass basis (including courses with required Pass/No Pass registration).

 4. If a student enrolls for five course credits, two course credits may be taken on a Pass/No Pass basis.

 5. The Pass/No Pass option may not be used when completing a course that satisfies any of the curriculum requirements.

 6. The Pass/No Pass option may not be used when completing a course that satisfies any requirements for a major, minor, or special studies area of concentration (including specified related courses).

 7. The Pass/No Pass option must be elected no later than 28 calendar days after the opening of a semester.
 Election of the option requires the submission of a form to the Registrar’s Office with the signature of the adviser.
 The adviser should not be asked to sign the form if the adviser is also the instructor in the course.
-In this case, the student should obtain the signature of the department chair or the Dean of the College.
+In this case, the student should obtain the signature of the department chair or the Vice President and Dean of Student Affairs.
 The signature of the instructor in the course is intentionally not required, and the instructor should not be consulted in this process.
 The instructor should not know who is registered on a Pass/No Pass basis until after final grades are submitted.

 8. A grade of “C-” (as of Fall 2005) or better earns a “P” grade.